clairehalloran/GeoHeat-GB/README.md

 ## Licenses and citation

 GeoHeat-GB is distributed under the MIT license.
+Please note that some of the data used in this model has differences licenses.

 When you use GeoHeat-GB, please cite the forthcoming paper: